GPS-like Robot Proves a “Groundbreaking” option for Spinal Fusion Surgery at Atlantic Spine Center.

 “Insertion of the screws typically takes as long as an hour, but with the robot, we completed the procedure in under 10 minutes,” Dr. Kadimcherla said.
 Globus Medical data indicate that the ExcelsiusGPS® system decreases overall procedure time by more than 50 percent.

 “Our patient was able to go home immediately after surgery without the intense pain that normally follows this kind of spinal fusion and avoid a costly, extended hospital stay,” Dr. Kadimcherla added.

 Recent studies of the ExcelsiusGPS® support such comments.
-Scientists writing in a 2018 issue of the Chinese Neurosurgical Journal reported that the ExcelsiusGPS® appears to have “several technological advances over prior spine robots and allows for precise execution of an intended pre-planned trajectory and accurate screw placement” in the spine.
+In a 2018 issue of the Chinese Neurosurgical Journal, scientists reported that the ExcelsiusGPS® appears to have “several technological advances over prior spine robots and allows for precise execution of an intended pre-planned trajectory and accurate screw placement” in the spine.

-Although robotics in general is not new technology, the ExcelsiusGPS® represents a major step forward, Dr. Kadimcherla said, “It keeps Atlantic Spine Center on the cutting edge of advancements and novel applications in spinal surgery.”
+Although robotics, in general, is not new technology, the ExcelsiusGPS® represents a significant step forward.
+Dr. Kadimcherla said, “It keeps Atlantic Spine Center on the cutting edge of advancements and novel applications in spinal surgery.”

-Atlantic Spine Center is a nationally recognized leader for endoscopic spine surgery with several locations in NJ and NYC.
-Contact us our team for more information on how your spine health may benefit from the newest innovations in spinal care.
+Atlantic Spine Center is a nationally recognized leader in endoscopic spine surgery with several locations in NJ and NYC.
+Contact our team for more information on how your spine health may benefit from the newest innovations in spinal care.